 Ultrasound uses sound waves to build up a picture of your body on a television screen.
 It has been used for many years now and is considered safe.

 Obstetric Ultrasound is useful for many reasons.
-Your doctor may routinely do an ultrasound during your antenatal visit.
-This is to check for your baby’s growth and well-being.
+Dr Hardas performs an ultrasound at every antenatal visit.
+This provides reassurance about your baby’s growth and well-being.

 It can also be used for: